FlyingBBQ/meson_embedded/README.md

 1. Download [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) from ST (make an account in case you do not have one).

+1. To debug your code OpenOCD is needed.
+[Download](https://github.com/gnu-mcu-eclipse/openocd/releases) the latest release (win32.zip recommended) and make sure to add the `bin` directory, containing the `openocd.exe`, to your path.
+For more information see [Debugging](#debugging).

 **[Back to top](#table-of-contents)**

 ## Usage